When Execution Is Cheap, Judgment Becomes Scarce

 Where Judgment Fails

-Two failure modes appear repeatedly.
+Two failure modes come up repeatedly.

-Consider how Figma approached enterprise expansion.
+Figma’s enterprise expansion shows this.
 They had data showing demand across dozens of verticals.
-Dylan Field and the team focused on design and product teams first, saying NO to marketing teams, engineering teams, and other buyers who wanted in.
+Dylan Field and the team focused on design and product teams first, saying no to marketing teams, engineering teams, and other buyers who wanted in.
+The data would have supported broader execution.
+The judgment was to stay narrow until they truly understood one motion.

 Building Judgment Capacity